zhanyang01/tp/docs/UserGuide.md

    * `clear` : Deletes all contacts.

    * `exit` : Exits the app.

+   * `highlight 1/phonenumber` : Highlight/Bold to show that that is the main form of contact that the client in the first index prefers.

 1. Refer to the [Features](#features) below for details of each command.